UnsignedByte/MassSpec-Data-Visualizer/utils/README.md

 Results from running statistics tests comparing pairs of test groups.

+Statistics tests taking only two data sets at a time will be separated into individual files.
+Each test is run on a all pairs of test groups in a row of spectral counts, and the R values are saved in the column representing the test group pair used in the statistic.

 ### Files

 Column names are an underscore-separated list of Test Group IDs (taken from FileIds.csv).
 Rows correspond to the same row from HeatMap.
 Each cell represents the resulting p-value from the stat test.